AllenDang/gimu/README.md

 # gimu

+Strongly suggest NOT to use this project anymore, the auto-generated cgo wrapper of Nuklear has a random crash issue which is hard to fix (because cgo doesn't provide detail information about where the crash exactly happened).

+Please consider to use (giu)[https://github.com/AllenDang/giu] instead.
+It's very stable and activily developed.

 Cross-platform GUI for go based on nuklear.

 Package nk provides Go bindings for nuklear.h — a small ANSI C gui library.
 See [github.com/Immediate-Mode-UI/Nuklear](https://github.com/Immediate-Mode-UI/Nuklear).